 I consider that, having shared many rare

 items of research on Facebook, I would have been treated better than be banned over a simple discussion.
 Nicolas Murgia, on another group, said that the H&G team used my research on the video - and his comments were akin to saying "you provided the data (via your website), therefore YOU are the source of fallacious data!"
-I also never said definitely that Tom had had me banned, and I mention it as just a possibility.
+I also never said definitely that Tom had had me banned, and I mention it as just a possibility - although it does help when one of the Honor and Glory's chief computer graphics designers is also a moderator of the group that banned me.
 If I attempted to convey the project as "failed", I apologise, but one only has to look at the number of respected Titanic enthusiasts who have contributed financially to the project - which numbers in single digits.
 But then, when one looks at Facebook discussions, the threads showing pretty graphics generate more interest and likes than debate on matters of history.
+On the other hand, the Titanic Teens (Lynesky and Dewinkleer) have run away from Facebook groups that have genuine experts - probably afraid of more criticism? - and then they run off to vasty inferior groups where they can be sure of platitudes, dewey eyes, trembling bottom lips and hands clasped together in appreciation of their "work".

 I consider that, having shared many rare items of research on Facebook, I would have been treated better than be banned over a simple discussion.
 Nicolas Murgia, on another group, said that the H&G team used my research on the video - and his comments were akin to saying "you provided the data (via your website), therefore YOU are the source of fallacious data!"
-I also never said definitely that Tom had had me banned, and I mention it as just a possibility.
+I also never said definitely that Tom had had me banned, and I mention it as just a possibility - although it does help when one of the Honor and Glory's chief computer graphics designers is also a moderator of the group that banned me.
 If I attempted to convey the project as "failed", I apologise, but one only has to look at the number of respected Titanic enthusiasts who have contributed financially to the project - which numbers in single digits.
 But then, when one looks at Facebook discussions, the threads showing pretty graphics generate more interest and likes than debate on matters of history.
+On the other hand, the Titanic Teens (Lynesky and Dewinkleer) have run away from Facebook groups that have genuine experts - probably afraid of more criticism? - and then they run off to vasty inferior groups where they can be sure of platitudes, dewey eyes, trembling bottom lips and hands clasped together in appreciation of their "work".

 I am not trying to get involved in your personal affairs.
 I appreciate your enthusiasm to correct others, but I am not requesting it.
 We have our own resources and historians who have better credentials in our opinion, and we turn to them.
 They handle their work with professionalism and tact, instead of victimizing themselves and resorting to personal slander.
 Your misrepresentations, as well as your misleading statements on your page, have been documented and archived by third party individuals should this escalate further.